Coaching for Pocock Youth Rowing

 Professional Responsibilities

-• Adhere to plans for session logistics of equipment and space to ensure a smoothly run and consistent Learn to Row experience for all involved.
+• Proactively manage session logistics of equipment and space to ensure a smoothly run and consistent Learn to Row experience for all involved.

 • Support the Program Registrar in collection of required registration forms and athlete participation surveys.
 Document attendance and communicate irregularities to the Program Registrar.